mskcc/RNAseqDB/README.md

 In the HAL cluster [hal.cbio.mskcc.org](), a copy of the pipeline was under this directory: /cbio/ski/schultz/home/wangq/scripts

-For user outside MSKCC, the source code of the pipeline is freely accessible through GitHub (at https://github.com/mskcc/RNAseqDB/).
+For users outside MSKCC, the source code of the pipeline is freely accessible through GitHub (at https://github.com/mskcc/RNAseqDB/).

 Quick start
 ----------